alexgavrilyuk/Neuroledger/AI-Improvement-Plan.md

 ## 9. Security Considerations

 *   **Backend Code Execution (`execute_backend_code`) is the HIGHEST RISK area.**
-    *   Thoroughly vet the chosen sandboxing solution (`vm2`, `vm`, Docker, etc.).
-Prioritize security over ease of implementation.
-    *   Strictly limit resources (CPU, memory, execution time).
-    *   Never expose sensitive environment variables, filesystem access (beyond the specific dataset), or network access to the sandboxed code.
+    *   **The chosen approach for Phase 2 uses Node.js's built-in `vm` module for speed of implementation.** This module is **NOT a true security sandbox** and is vulnerable if the context is not meticulously controlled.
+    *   **Strict adherence to the implementation details in Phase 2 (minimal context, no `require`/`process`/globals, strict timeouts) is mandatory** to mitigate immediate risks during initial development.
+    *   **Treat any code generated by the LLM as potentially malicious.**
+    *   **Deferral of Proper Sandboxing:** Recognize that using `vm` is a temporary measure. **Implementing a robust sandboxing mechanism (as outlined in Phase 4 - Security Hardening) is a non-negotiable requirement before considering this feature production-ready or exposing it widely.**
-    *   Log execution attempts, successes, and failures diligently.
+    *   Log all code execution attempts, inputs, outputs, successes, and failures diligently.
-*   **Prompt Injection:** Sanitize user input where possible, although the primary defense is robust LLM system prompts and careful parsing of LLM outputs (especially tool arguments).
+*   **Prompt Injection:** While context isolation in `vm` is the main focus, remain vigilant about potential prompt injection affecting LLM instructions or generated code.
+Sanitize inputs where feasible.
 *   **Data Access:** Ensure all tool implementations rigorously enforce user/team permissions before accessing datasets or schemas (`dataset.service.js` must handle this).

 This plan provides a detailed roadmap.
 Each step, especially involving security or LLM interaction, will require careful design, implementation, and thorough testing.